haniffalab/skin_fibroblast_atlas/README.md

 # Skin fibroblast atlas

-A template repo for the standard Haniffa Lab project

 ## About

-"Figures" contains scripts for producing figures "integration" contains scripts used for integration
+"Figures" contains scripts for producing figures \\
+"integration" contains scripts used for integration

 ## Citation